DinnerKang/korean_translator/README.md

-# korean-project README
+# hello-world README

-This is the README for your extension "korean-project".
+This is the README for your extension "hello-world".
 After writing up a brief description, we recommend including the following sections.

 ## Features